eclipse-theia/theia-website/src/docs/user_ai.md

 ### Editing Chat Requests

 Users can modify previously sent messages in the chat UI through the "Edit" option.
-This functionality is especially helpful for refining prompts, fixing typographical errors, or experimenting with various phrasing without losing context or initiating a new conversation from the beginning.
+This functionality is especially helpful for refining prompts if you are unhappy with the LLMs response, or experimenting with various phrasing without losing context or initiating a new conversation from the beginning.

 When you edit a message, a new branch of conversation is created, preserving access to the original thread while continuing the dialogue based on your modifications.